 When our kids were little we gave them choices – colored pencils or crayons for example.
 But skiing was not a choice, it was what our family did on winter weekends.
 In a blink, our tagalong toddlers have grown into teens with attitudes.
 I hear, “I want to sleep in this weekend” or “there’s a party that all my friends are going to” instead of delight over driving to our favorite downhill resort.

 What’s a powder loving parent to do?
-Drag them along with their downturned faces, witnessing the resentful facebook posts all weekend?
-Or cave in to the cave-dwelling mentality of moody teens, skipping a weekend of snow fun so the kids can be seen at the school dance?
+Drag them along with their long faces, and resentful facebook posts all weekend?
+Or cave in to the cave-dwelling moody teens, skipping a weekend of snow fun for a lame school dance?

-Also, I suggest looking into slopeside lodging.
-You can lure your teen with the offer that they can lounge in the morning while you grab first chair (getting the good snow).
-Or arrange supervised sleepovers with your teen’s BFF, then just go...
+3. Look into slopeside lodging.
+You can lure your teen with the offer that they can lounge a the ski condo in the morning while you grab first chair (getting the good snow).
+Or arrange supervised sleepovers with your teen’s BFF, then just go…

-You can reciprocate with the providing parents come spring (when the snow is gone).
-Besides, the thought of a romantic ski weekend with my BFF (my husband) is exciting, no kids, no complaints.
-And I am hoping the “take away” will work, and the teens will want to tag along next ski trip.
+5. Reciprocate with other parents and let the teen stay home with friends occasionally.
+Enjoy a romantic ski weekend with your spouse, no kids, no complaints.
+The “take away” will work, and the teens will want to tag along next ski trip.